 - Get alerts about access to a privileged role.

-Azure AD Identity Protection is a security service that provides a consolidated view into risk events and potential vulnerabilities that affect your organization’s identities.
+Azure AD Identity Protection is a security service that provides a consolidated view into risk detections and potential vulnerabilities that affect your organization’s identities.
 Identity Protection takes advantage of existing Azure AD anomaly-detection capabilities, which are available through Azure AD Anomalous Activity reports.
-Identity Protection also introduces new risk event types that can detect anomalies in real time.
+Identity Protection also introduces new risk detection types that can detect anomalies in real time.

 Hybrid identity management/Azure AD connect